kdave/git-next/README.md

 * `--debug`: print debugging messages as shell comments
 * `--dump-config`: parse config sections, variables and branches from the config
 * `--list`: list just the sections
+* `--fetch`: attempt to fetch before working with a remote

 ### Arguments